sathisha18/TrelloClone/README.md

 First install the MongoDB Compass for better visualization of data with MongoDB server.

-1. Clone this repo using `git clone https://github.com/knowankit/trello-clone.git`
+1. Clone this repo using `
-2. Create _.env.local_ and add this env variable `LOCAL_MONGODB=mongodb://localhost:27017/trello`
+2. Create _.env.local_ and add this env variable `
     Add `JWT_SECRET_KEY=randomstrings`
 3. Run `yarn install`
 4. Run `yarn dev`